 Offered: Fall, Spring, Summer.

-BIOL 240 - Biostatistics (4)
+BIOL 240 - Biostatistics and Experimental Design (4)

-Elementary probability theory serves as a foundation to learn research design, sampling, hypothesis testing, and statistical inferences in biology.
-Students use SPSS to statistically analyze problems typical of biological research.
+Students will learn about experimental design, hypothesis testing, and statistical inference.
+Students use R to analyze problems typical of biological research and to visualize results.
+Lecture and laboratory.
+6 contact hours.

 Prerequisite: Completion of college mathematics competency and a grade of C or better in BIOL 100, BIOL 108 or BIOL 112.